-Nearly 3,000 years ago, the Chinese philosopher Sun Tzu famously concluded that knowing your enemy (and yourself) is the key to winning any sort of battle.
-For that reason, in this article, we're going to introduce you to malware, showing what kinds exist, what sort of damage they can do, and how best you can protect yourself against them.
+Nearly 3,000 years ago, the Chinese philosopher Sun Tzu famously concluded that knowing your enemy (and yourself) is the key to winning any battle.
+In this article, we're going to introduce you to malware, show what kinds exist, what sort of damage they can do, and how to best protect yourself against them.

 What Types of Malware Are There?

-Cyber criminals don't have elaborate costumes, but they are just as creative as The Joker or any other supervillain, as can be seen in the emergence of new malware variants on a daily, if not hourly basis.
-With that said, these types of software can be grouped into several general categories:
+Cybercriminals don't wear elaborate costumes, but they're just as creative as The Joker or any other supervillain: New malware variants appear on a daily, if not hourly basis.
+With that said, there are several different kind of malware:

-As of the time of writing, Trojans are the most prevalent form of malware on the Internet.
-These disguise themselves as legitimate programs, but perform undesired and harmful actions on your system without your knowledge.
-This damage is wide-ranging: Trojans can delete, modify, or remove access to files, import illegal files onto your system, or monitor your passwords and other sensitive information.
+At the moment, these are the most common type of malware.
+Trojans disguise themselves as legitimate programs but perform harmful actions on your system without your knowledge.
+The damage is wide-reaching: Trojans can delete, modify, or block access to files, import illegal files onto your system, or monitor your passwords and other sensitive information.

-Ransomware are also known as "extortion Trojans" since they take your files (digitally) hostage, only freeing them in exchange for a ransom.
-In practice, this unfolds as a remote locking of your system, and the encryption of certain files for large sums of money.
-Infamous examples of this type of malware include Locky or WannaCry, both of which caused around $4 billion USD of damages worldwide.
+Ransomware, or "extortion Trojans" digitally take your files hostage, only releasing them in exchange for a ransom.
+In practice, your system or folders are remotely locked (encrypted), and you need to pay the ransomer large sums of money for the decryption key.
+Infamous examples include Locky and WannaCry, both of which caused around $4 billion USD of damages worldwide.

-Spyware is less ruthless than ransomware, primarily because it is more interested in remaining undetected and observing your activity, rather than compromising itself and attacking you outright.
-Like any good secret agent, these clandestinely find their way onto your system, collecting information about your activity without your approval, and transmitting it to third-parties, such as advertisers.
+Although less ruthless than ransomware, spyware observes and monitors your activity, rather than compromising itself and attacking you outright.
+Like any good secret agent, these sneak into your system, collect information about your activity without your knowledge, and transmit it to third parties, like advertisers.

-Botnets are networks of compromised systems, to which your computer, unbeknownst to you, is attached.
-These allow cyber criminals to smuggle so-called bots onto your system and utilize your resources.
-In this manner, third-parties can not only gain access to sensitive files, but also use your computer for illegal purposes without your knowledge.
+Botnets are networks of compromised systems that your computer is part of without your knowledge.
+Like a parasite, cybercriminals use these to smuggle bots onto your system and utilize your resources.
+In this way, third parties don't just gain access to sensitive files but also use your computer for illegal activities.

-Illegal crypto-mining utilizes the resources of other systems to maximize the mining of cryptocurrencies, such as Bitcoin.
+Illegal crypto-mining harnesses the resources of other systems to maximize cryptocurrency mining.

 What Kind of Damage Can Malware Cause?

-In general, however, malware can cause the following problems:
+In general, malware can cause the following problems:

 Encrypt or delete files

-Ransomware in particular is known for encrypting your files without your knowledge.
-This results in a loss of access to important data, which can only be reversed through paying a sizable ransom.
+Ransomware is notorious for encrypting files without the user's knowledge.
+Access to important data is lost, and can only be returned by paying a sizable ransom.
 Many other kinds of malware can and do delete, steal, or otherwise misuse files on your system.

 Collect bank data and passwords

-Spyware, phishing, and other types of malware surreptitiously attempt to gain access to your most sensitive data.
-These include passwords, with which hackers can gain access to your accounts, as well as banking information and credit card numbers.
+Spyware, phishing, and other types of malware secretly attempt to gain access to your most sensitive data.
+Common targets include passwords, which give hackers the digital keys to your accounts, as well as banking information, and credit card numbers.

-The first symptom of a malware infection is often a drop in your system's performance.
-Should your computer suddenly be much slower than usual, it is more than likely that a program is misusing your system's resources for its own purposes, such as illegal crypto-mining.
+Often, the first symptom of a malware infection is a drop in your system's performance.
+Should your computer suddenly be much slower than usual, chances are that a program is misusing your system's resources for its own purposes, such as illegal crypto mining.

 How Do I Know if My Device Is Infected?

-Depending on the type of malware that has infected your system, it can be difficult to determine if your system has been infected without having special software to do this.
-With the exception of the multiple pop-up ads associated with adware, most types of malware rely on remaining unnoticed for as long as possible, since in this manner, they can maximize theft of your data and/or resources.
+It can be difficult to determine if your system has been infected without specialized software.
+With the exception of multiple pop-up ads or a ransomware notice, most malware tries to stay hidden for as long as possible.
+This way, they can maximize the theft of your data and/or resources.
 There are, however, some symptoms of a malware infection:

 - Your device is slower than usual

-When your system suddenly experiences a drop in performance, it is possible that its resources have been co-opted by malware.
+When your system's performance suddenly drops, there's a good chance that its resources have been co-opted by malware.